mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 ### IAM

-To use the Tower Forge feature, Tower requires an Identity and Access Management (IAM) user with the permissions listed in the following [policy file](../_templates/aws-batch/forge-policy.json).
-These authorizations are more permissive than those required to only [launch](../_templates/aws-batch/launch-policy.json) a pipeline, since Tower needs to manage AWS resources on your behalf.
+To use the Tower Forge feature, Tower requires an Identity and Access Management (IAM) user with the permissions listed in [this policy file](https://github.com/seqeralabs/nf-tower-aws/blob/master/forge/forge-policy.json).
+These authorizations are more permissive than those required to only [launch](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/launch-policy.json) a pipeline, since Tower needs to manage AWS resources on your behalf.
+Note that launch permissions also require the S3 storage write permissions in [this policy file](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/s3-bucket-write.json).

 We recommend creating separate IAM policies for Tower Forge and Tower launch permissions using the policy files linked above.
 These policies can then be assigned to the Tower IAM user.